With Roe dead, some fear rollback of LGBTQ and other rights

 “There are clearly members of the court who have an outdated notion of what America looks like today and have a fantasy of returning to their painted idealism of a 1940s, 1950s America, certainly not what it really was in the 1940s and ’50s,” she said.
 “And that is terrifying.”

+Jason Pierceson, a University of Illinois political scientist, said he doesn't see the conservative majority stopping with abortion.

+“They are sending signals to the conservative legal movement, which has a lot of momentum right now because of this victory, to keep going and to keep bringing cases to them over the next several years that will give them opportunities to go further,” Pierceson said.

-Connecticut Attorney General William Tong, a Democrat, called the decision “dangerous” and warned that it carves the nation into two parts.
+Connecticut Atty.
+Gen. William Tong, a Democrat, called the decision “dangerous” and warned that it carves the nation into two parts.
 He predicted there will be “a tsunami of radical litigation and legislation aimed at further eroding rights we have taken for granted."

 “Make no mistake — this is just the beginning of a systematic right-wing effort to rewrite decades of bedrock legal precedent,” he said.